itskum47/FluxForge/README.md

 FluxForge is a cloud-native control plane designed to orchestrate infrastructure and application operations across distributed environments.

 It provides remote execution, desired-state enforcement, and automation capabilities across cloud, on-prem, containerized, and hybrid systems.

-FluxForge is built to scale from single-node deployments to large, distributed fleets managed through a centralized control plane with decentralized execution.
+FluxForge is designed to scale from single-node deployments to large distributed fleets managed through a centralized control plane with decentralized execution.

 ---